Mad Dog

 Final Peak District prints more Mad Dog shots

-The September 2004 issue of Peak District Magazine features full colour shots of the Monsal weir (see below) and of Thorpe Cloud (the hilltop above the Dovedale Gorge seen in the background of Fenton's half-way house).
+THE SEPTEMBER 2004 issue of Peak District Magazine features full colour shots of the Monsal weir (see below) and of Thorpe Cloud (the hilltop above the Dovedale Gorge seen in the background of Fenton's half-way house).
 This will be the final issue of the magazine, which ceases publication after a run of more than seven years.

 The Monsal weir, from the September 2004 edition of Peak District MagazineThe weir in the heart of Monsal Dale